andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 * Transaction never conflicts with itself
 * We can create a made-up example that opens a transaction and creates a lock in one session, then tries an `alter table` in a second session

-Using the rideshare database and trips table
+Using the [rideshare application database](https://github.com/andyatkinson/rideshare) and trips table

 ```
 -- first psql session